manuelbarzi/neoland-bootcamp-202209/staff/isaac-diaz/PesadillaAntesDeNavidad/doc/README.md

 ## Intro

-This App is for view the state your cars
+This App is for view the state of your cars

 ## Functional Description

 ### Use Cases

 User
-- View list of vehicles (brand, model, license, licenseDate)
+- View list of vehicles (brand, model, license, licenseDate, kms)
 - View a vehicle (full detail, state, ...)
 - Create a vehicle
 - Update a vehicle